-Stroll around the island, have a peek into the church and the small library, watch the sea and the birds, clear your head, relax, say hi to the elves and if you get peckish, don't miss out on the fish of the day at Hótel Flatey.
+Stroll around the island, have a peek into the church and the small library, watch the sea and the birds, clear your head, relax, and even say hi to the elves.
+If you get peckish, don't miss out on the fish of the day at Hótel Flatey.

 If you are driving around Iceland, you can take your car onto the ferry and they deliver your car at the other end of the bay (in either Stykkishólmur or Brjánslækur) where you can pick it up later in the day or some days later if you are spending a few days on the island.

-The newest addition to the Icelandic landscape is the new formed lava-flow mountain at Holuhraun, where a volcanic eruption took place from August 2014 to February 2015.
-The area is very much off the beaten track and you’ll need a good 4WD to reach it.
+The newest addition to the Icelandic landscape is the newly formed lava-flow mountain at Holuhraun, where a volcanic eruption took place from August 2014 to February 2015.
+The area is very much off the beaten track and you’ll need a robust four-wheel-drive-vehicle to reach it.

 (Photo credit: Regína)

 Close to Þórsmörk is this stunning canyon and if you hike it for about 2 hours you’ll reach a waterfall deep inside it.
 It’s an easy hike that’s suitable for the whole family.